-Chefchaouen was the most intriguing place during my Morocco trip.
+Chefchaouen was by far the most intriguing place during my Morocco trip.
 The town has grabbed the attention of many travellers and travel publications, calling it “fascinating”, “a dream” and “the blue pearl of Morocco”.

 I arrived in Chefchaouen mid-day after an exhausting four hour drive from Fez (save yourself money and mental energy by booking a bus ticket in advance).
 As I first walked through the main passageway to La Medina, I was transported to a blue paradise.
 The walls, floors, flower pots and even benches.
 Everything was blue.
 It felt as though I was discovering a secret only few knew of, exotic and hidden away.

-Usual Arabic phrases:
+Common Arabic phrases:

 Hello – As-Salam alaykom